glmess/uol/PhD - End of Year 1 Probation Report.md

 In terms of the challenges, it has been a very difficult year with the covid-19 pandemic which has had an impact on my research as I struggled to adjust with the new way of life.
 As a mitigation action, I requested my study mode to be changed to part-time to allow me have more time to complete my PhD and thankfully the request has been granted and my date of completion has been adjusted to October 2024.

 In addition to the aforementioned, I also faced some other family challenges as my wife underwent a major surgery towards the end of last year and needed 3 months to recover, which meant I had to take care of our children as well as taking care of her.
 While I had taken some time off from my research to be able to attend to the family, it has slowed down my progress.
 To add to that we had to move house in March which caused me some inconvenience as I was without Internet for several weeks.
 All the above have prevented me from meeting regularly with my supervisors.
 As a mitigation action, I intend to improve my communication with my supervisors and use other channel such as the calling the school (or have someone to do so on my behalf) office to notify them when I have I have an issue and I am not in a position to send an email.
 I'm also hoping that as the lockdown measures begin to ease, I will be able to resume face to face meetings with my supervisors as well as collaborate with other PhD students.

+## Contribution to the knowledge
+I have submitted manuscript of the SLR to Array journal (Elsevier) and the initial reviewer has recommended that my submission be considered for publication subject to making the recommended changes, which I'm currently working on and plan to submit a revised version next month.
+Please see an extract of the reviewer's  feedback below:

+*Reviewer: This paper presents a systematic literature review (SLR) on microservices composition.
+It also clarifies the current approaches to microservices composition and the frameworks used for composing microservices.
+As an overall impression, this work is solid with necessary elements for a SLR.
+I think this manuscript should be considered for the publication in this journal after revision.
+Some of my concerns:*

+*[1] This paper answers the question of "what are the current approaches to microservices composition" from the management and the core composition perspectives.
+The author should explain the reason.*

+*[2] The author should avoid blocks of text in sections 2.1, 4.2 and 7, but split the text up into paragraphs for readability.*

+*[3] The full name of SLR should be given at the first time it appears on the manuscript.*

+*[4] I think the opportunities and open challenges on microsevices composition (for example, the new challenges under the emerging computational paradigms such as fog/edge computing ) should be discussed at the end of the manuscript for a complete SLR."*

 # Next Steps